- 1 Curse of the Dead Gods PS5 & PS4 controls

-3. Master perfect dodging and parries in Curse of the Dead Gods
+3. Master perfect dodging and parries

 Using the dodge (R2) and parry (L2) functions can really simplify your battles should you master the timing.
 Dodging takes off one light of stamina (blue lights beneath your player) and you begin with five stamina.
 If you perform a perfect dodge, you will restore the stamina point you lost from dodging.